 - Ask if there are discounts available for paying upfront.

 - Take thorough notes about who you spoke to, what they said, etc.

 - Research the cost of care and read your bills very carefully.

 - Ask if you would qualify for financial assistance.
 According to the National Consumer Law Center, it is mandatory for non-profit hospitals to offer financial assistance such as payment plans (with no interest) or discounted care to low-income patients.

 Should I Seek Help If I May Need to File Bankruptcy for My Medical Debt?

 Yes.
 When filing bankruptcy for medical bills, you have the option of hiring a lawyer who knows the ins and outs of bankruptcy code so that you can find debt relief and make a fresh start.
 Since medical debt is unsecured debt (debt without assets), it is more likely to be discharged through bankruptcy.
 Hiring a bankruptcy attorney in Las Vegas through DeLuca and Associates can help you understand the best options when it comes to debt consolidation, Chapter 7 bankruptcy, and Chapter 13 bankruptcy.

 More and more families are struggling to pay their medical bills.
 If you’re one of them and would like help determining if bankruptcy could benefit you, call DeLuca and Associates today at (702) 710-2763 to schedule a free consultation.
-The most experienced bankruptcy lawyers in Las Vegas with a Price Match Guarantee!
+The most experienced bankruptcy lawyers in Las Vegas!